rweather/stackable-6502-computer/README.md

 As can be seen, the I/O board is very featureful.
 Not all features need to be fitted at once.
 You can customise it for your requirements.

+See [Build-IO-Board.md](doc/Build-IO-Board.md) in the `doc` subdirectory for instructions on building the I/O board.

 Future Expansion Ideas
 ----------------------

 I'd like to design a memory expansion board with large amounts of bank-switched RAM.
-The ATF22V10C PLD can help with this, redirecting memory requests away from the standard RAM to the additional banks.
+The ATF22V10C-7PX PLD can help with this, redirecting memory requests away from the standard RAM to the additional banks.

 SPI-based NAND or NOR flash chip for long term storage.
 The contents of